solliancenet/dp-203-v2/labs/02/README.md

     GO
     ```

-#### Task 4: Query data
+#### Task 3: Query data from Synapse

-1. Paste **and execute** the following query to retrieve reseller sales data from the star schema at the reseller location, product, and month granularity:
+1. Paste **and execute** the following query to retrieve reseller sales data from the Synapse star schema at the reseller location, product, and month granularity:

     ```sql
     SELECT